 - Leverage: Many brokers offer the same maximum leverage across account types, but Standard accounts utilize it more effectively with larger lots.

-- Trading Costs: Standard account holders usually benefit from lower spreads and better execution, thus reducing their overall trading costs.
+- Trading costs: Standard account holders usually benefit from lower spreads and better execution, thus reducing their overall trading costs.

 - Suitable for experienced traders and novices: Standard accounts are suitable for all because of lot size flexibility (down to micro lots) and the fact that most brokers offer their advanced trading tools and educational resources universally across all account types.